Following Biddy’s steps took us to several spots in London in 2013.

 Particularly since a British Heritage Blue Plaque marked the spot.

-I stared at the steps Oswald, Biddy, Kathleen and hundreds of students climbed daily from 1911-1915.
+I stared at the steps that Oswald, Biddy, Kathleen, and hundreds of students climbed daily from 1911 to 1915.

 Then I climbed them myself.
 Standing in Biddy’s steps on the front porch, I surveyed what she saw every time she walked outside.